gauravs08/bookstore-app-java/README.md

 - **Backstory**:\
   The business is now super successful.\
-  We are now selling thousands of books every day, with over a million books in the inventory.\
+  We are now selling thousands of bookModel every day, with over a million bookModel in the inventory.\
   As a company, we have invested and bought 5 buildings in different cities, in order to open other branches of the business there.\
-  Also, we will as well start selling books online!
+  Also, we will as well start selling bookModel online!

 - **Assigment description**:\